 Platform: Jakarta EE, MS.net, Node JS and React Js

 A web based system developed using React Js, Spring 6, Maven 3, Spring boot 3, REST API, MySQL 8, JPA, Docker, JWT, DotNet Web API Core, SQL Server, Entity Core, React Js .This website is developed for a computer institute that conducts various computer courses for all age groups.
-One part of the System provides information of each course and other is admin part.
-Admin part is restricted to office staff and that allows institute’s staff to log all inquiries, do follow-up for all inquiries, do registration and keep payment details of each student and each course.
+One part of the System provides information of each course on web site and other is admin part that caters the need of back-office staff for Enquiry, Follow-up, and Registration, Payments & Receipts.